 The cigar odors will seep into the tobacco leaves, giving your stogies a bigger flavor punch when smoked.
 Some woods can also increase the aroma of your cigar stash.
 However, Spanish cedar wood offers the best balance.

 How Long Does A Humidor Last?

 Humidors are exceptionally reliable, especially if well taken care of.
 A new humidor should last you several years or even decades under the right conditions.
-Moreover, the cigars inside the humidor can enjoy a nice long life if you set it up right.
+Moreover, the cigars inside the humidor can last and enjoy a nice long life if you set it up right.

 Depending on the cigars and how you set up your humidor, the stogies inside could last up to 5 years.
-That means you can enjoy your stogies half a decade after buying them from local cigar shops.
+That means you can enjoy your stogies half a decade after buying them legally online or from local cigar shops.
 That said, you need to constantly monitor the humidity levels and internal temperature if you want your cigars to last that long.